isSerge/go-contract-indexer/readme.md

 ### Configuration

-Create a `config.yaml` file in the project root:
+Update `config.yaml` file in the project root:

 ```yaml
 RPC_URL: 'your_rpc_url'